 Tim Rice (Lyrics) has been writing lyrics for musical theatre and related enterprises for nearly 50 years.
 Credits include Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar and Evita with Andrew Lloyd Webber; Aladdin, King David and Beauty and the Beast with Alan Menken; Chess with Björn Ulvaeus and Benny Andersson; and The Lion King and Aida with Elton John.
 He has won numerous awards along the way, usually for the wrong things or for simply turning up.
 His latest musical opened in London in 2013, based on James Jones’s novel From Here to Eternity, with music by Stuart Brayson.
 He is currently working on a show about Machiavelli and wrote three new songs with Alan Menken for the 2017 live action film of Beauty and the Beast. www.timrice.co.uk

-Chad Beguelin (Book, Lyrics) is a six-time Tony® Nominee who currently has two shows running on Broadway: Disney’s Aladdin (Tony Award Nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Best Book and Outstanding Lyrics) and The Prom (Tony Award Nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Best Book and Outstanding Lyrics).
-Other works include The Wedding Singer (Tony Award Nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Outstanding Lyrics) and the Broadway musical Elf for which he wrote the lyrics.
-Chad is the recipient of the Edward Kleban Award for Outstanding Lyric Writing, the Jonathan Larson Performing Arts Foundation Award, the Gilman & Gonzalez-Falla Musical Theater Award and the ASCAP Foundation Richard Rodgers New Horizons Award.
+CHAD BEGUELIN (Book, Lyrics) is a six-time Tony Award® nominee.
+His Broadway works include The Prom (Tony Award nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Best Book and Outstanding Lyrics), Disney’s Aladdin (Tony Award nomination for Best Book and Best Original Score, Drama Desk Award Nomination for Best Book and Outstanding Lyrics), and The Wedding Singer (Tony Award nomination for Best Book and Best Original Score, Drama Desk Award nomination for Outstanding Lyrics).
+He also wrote the lyrics for the Broadway musical Elf, which broke several box office records at the Al Hirschfeld Theatre.
+Chad co-wrote the screenplay for The Prom currently available on Netflix and staring Meryl Streep, Nicole Kidman and James Corden.
+He is the recipient of the Edward Kleban Award for Outstanding Lyric Writing, the Jonathan Larson Performing Arts Foundation Awards, the Gilman & Gonzalez-Falla Musical Theater Award and the ASCAP Foundation Richard Rodgers New Horizons Award.
 Chad is a graduate of New York University’s Tisch School of the Arts Graduate Dramatic Writing Program.
-Much love to Tom.
+Much love to his husband Tom.

 Casey Nicholaw (Director, Choreographer).
 Represented on Broadway as director/choreographer of The Prom (2019 Tony® nominations for Best Direction), Mean Girls (2018 Tony nominations for Best Direction and Choreography), Disney’s Aladdin (2014 Tony, Drama Desk & Outer Critics Circle Award nominations for Best Choreography), and co-director and choreographer of The Book of Mormon (2011 Tony, Drama Desk & Outer Critics Circle Awards for co-director and nominations in the same categories for choreography); Olivier award winner for Best Choreography.
 Represented on the West End as director and choreographer of Dreamgirls, The Book of Mormon and Aladdin.
 Other Broadway credits as director/choreographer: Tuck Everlasting; Something Rotten!
 (2015 Tony nomination for Best Direction); Elf: The Musical; The Drowsy Chaperone (2006 Tony, Drama Desk & Outer Critics Circle nominations); Monty Python’s Spamalot directed by Mike Nichols (2005 Tony, Drama Desk & Outer Critics Circle nominations for Best Choreography).
 Additional New York credits: for City Center Encores! – the highly acclaimed productions of Most Happy Fella and Anyone Can Whistle and Follies (direction/choreography).